vmware-tanzu/community-edition/addons/packages/velero/1.6.3/README.md

 ## Providers

-The TCE Velero package provides support for these providers out of the box with minimal configuration.
+The Tanzu Community Edition Velero package provides support for these providers out of the box with minimal configuration.

 | Provider                          | Object Store        | Volume Snapshotter           | Plugin Provider Repo                    | Setup Instructions            |
 |-----------------------------------|---------------------|------------------------------|-----------------------------------------|-------------------------------|